 QAB Meeting Dates:

 The Center’s Environmentally Sensitive Maintenance (ESM) Course is an intense two-day classroom session focused on providing the knowledge and tools necessary for road owners to maintain roads in a more cost-efficient and environmentally sensitive manner.
-The Center’s holds approximately 10 ESM Courses at locations around Pennsylvania every year.
-The course runs form 8 am to 4 pm for two days (doors open at 7 am for registration and continental breakfast and includes lunch).
+The Center holds approximately 10 ESM courses at locations around Pennsylvania every year.
+The course runs from 8 am to 4 pm for two days (doors open at 7 am for registration, continental breakfast and lunch included).
 The course is free to municipal, county, and state agencies involved with PA’s Dirt and Gravel Road Program.
 All out-of-state and private companies must pay a fee of $395.
-This course provides 1.3 Continuing Education Units and 13 PDHs Professional Development Hours from the PSU College of Engineering.
+This course provides 1.3 Continuing Education Units and 13 Professional Development Hours from the PSU College of Engineering.